siglun/when-to-dumb-down/experience.md

 ## Encoding, indexing and using

 Assume we are about to add metadata on Enten — eller by Søren Kierkegaard into a Solr index.
 What we get for that book might contain the data below.
 The example is encoded in a format called Metadata Object Description Schema (MODS).
-Note that the namespace prefix `md` stands for the URI `http://www.loc.gov/mods/v3`
+Note that the name-space prefix `md` stands for the URI `http://www.loc.gov/mods/v3`
 ```

         <md:titleInfo>